Tips, information and resources discussing senior blues, so that you can avoid feeling low in your later years.

 Reach Out For Help

 It may be that you are struggling in your home and that is why you feel down.
 Perhaps you are struggling with day to day tasks like cleaning, getting dressed and generally taking care of yourself and your home.
 If this is a major cause of the winter blues for you, it might be time you looked into getting some help.
-There are many options available to you.
+There are many senior care options available to you.
 Assisted living for example is a sheltered housing setup where you can get support as and when you need it but you remain in a home that you are independent in.
 Assisted living can be an excellent choice for residents who feel they just want help on hand if they need it.

 Residential homes and care homes are available, as well as nursing homes, for more dedicated care.
 You could also contact a live-in care agency for information about live-in care which would enable you to remain in your own home, but with the company and help of a trained live-in care professional.
 The right live-in care agency will be able to talk you through the details so you have all the information you need to make an informed decision.